sunjc826/peggle/README.md

     - Game win.
 Your peggle master congratulates you for an outstanding performance.
 This changes depending on the peggle master you have selected.
       - For Krauss, it is actually his daughter [Ushiromiya Jessia](https://07th-expansion.fandom.com/wiki/Jessica_Ushiromiya) that congratulates you since there is no corresponding congratulations audio available from him.
       - For Featherine, no such audio is available, unfortunately.
+    - Game lose.
+Don't be sad.
+The Great Witch of the Senate, Lady Bernkastel recalls her alternate self as [Furude Rika](https://whentheycry.fandom.com/wiki/Furude_Rika) and gives you some much needed encouragement.
   - Music
 2. (A lot of) Peggle masters, with lore accurate (99% guaranteed) powerups
   - Beatrice: Spookyball